telerik/winforms-docs/controls/spreadsheet/features/filtering.md

 * Filtering tree: The filtering tree allows easy application and manipulation of the values collection filter.
 It can be applied and changed by checking and unchecking the options in the tree.

+>note As of R1 2022 SP1 the RadSpreadsheet.ActiveWorksheetEditor offers two events, FilterMenuOpening and FilterMenuOpened.
+The FilterMenuPopupOpeningEventArgs and FilterMenuPopupOpenedEventArgs give you access to the FilterMenu (type of RadSizableDropDownMenu) and its items.

 ## Applying Filter

 You can apply a filter by using the options provided by the filtering popup.
 The options which apply a dynamic filter (e.g. above average, last week, etc.) require only a single click.
 The top filter and the custom filter options open dialogs which allow you to specify the desired parameters of the filters.